Image

 Still, it was great to hear remarkable music in a beautiful place.

-Patchy moderate snow, with a high of 16 and low of 3 degrees.
-Don't forget your umbrella!
-Sunny during the morning, overcast in the afternoon, light freezing rain for the evening, clear overnight.
+Moderate or heavy snow showers, with a high of 47 and low of 26 degrees.
+Sunny during the morning, patchy rain nearby during the afternoon, clear overnight.